 Sarah FitzGerald, Co-Founder and Board Treasurer

 Sarah FitzGerald began her career in equity research and later became a high school teacher.
 Her volunteer work with non-profits led to a growing interest in healthcare in the developing world.
 As a trustee of two small foundations, she also gained experience assessing non-profit effectiveness from a funder’s perspective.
 Sarah met Dr. Willcox on a bus in Peru in 2011, and offered to help out with the initiative that later became SVH.
-After working full time for SVH during its initial 1.5 years of existence, Sarah joined Village Health Works, which runs a clinic and array of health-supporting services in Burundi, as its Chief Operating Officer.
-She remains an enthusiastic and committed SVH trustee.
+After returning to the US, Sarah worked for another health-focused NGO.
+At SVH, she contributes to the budgets and grants processes.
 Sarah graduated with honors from Harvard College in 1999 and from the Harvard Graduate School of Education in 2009.

 Kennedy Leavens, SVH Board Member and President, Awamaki